adamkrawczyk/rosbot_patrol_simulation/README.md

 </launch>
 ```

-If you need more clients just add it if less you shuld remove unused or comment it.
+If you need more clients just add it if less you should remove unused or comment it.

 ## Darknet YOLO
 We only will be launching image processing on computer but if you want to clone whole repository to your robot you can so don't be afraid of that.